asllop/screens.js/README.md

 ### 2. Model View Controller

 In Screens.js everything is based on the concept of screen.
 A screen is basically an instance of the **Screen** class and a piece of HTML working together.
+It's analogous to the concepto of Activity in Android or ViewController in iOS.
 Let's see a very basic screen.
 First the HTML part, **index.html**:

 	<!DOCTYPE html>
 	<html>